posita/dyce/docs/rollin.md

     [Suggestions and contributions](contrib.md) are welcome.

-``dyce`` provides additional primitives useful for generating and inspecting rolls of weighted random outcomes without requiring the overhead of enumeration.
+``dyce`` provides additional primitives for generating and inspecting rolls of weighted random outcomes without requiring the overhead of enumeration.

 ``` python
 >>> from dyce import R